Prework and Notes

 Case Reason and Type Analysis report and store it in the Cloud Support Reports folder.
 Organize first by type, then by case reason, with the most frequently used type shown first and the least frequently used shown last.
 Display the case owner, account name, and subject, and only closed cases.
 Include a graph on the report where each column represents a type and case reasons align atop each other.

 Second, create the Case Performance Dashboard with your new report.
-Display your analysis with each type as its own column, grouped together by type.
+Display your analysis with each type as its own column, grouped together by Case Reason.
 Name it

 Case Reason and Types with the subtitle